nazgarr/nazgarr.github.io/index.md

 ### 3/11/21 First Case Study: Democrats.org
-#### issued March 10, 2021
+#### Issued March 10, 2021

-Though not a political person myself, I know that the Democratic party is a multi-billion dollar campaign machine, so I thought I would test my chops by identifying techniques of direct response copywrighting applied, and modify what seems to be lacking to make it more effectve.
+Though not a political person myself, I know that the Democratic party is a multi-billion dollar campaign machine, so I thought I would test my chops by identifying techniques of direct response copywrighting applied to this email, and modify what seems to be lacking to make it more effectve.

 ![democrats 1](democrats_Img/democrats_1.PNG?raw=true)